brentjm/image-analysis/README.md

 `docker-compose up -d`

 ## Steps to setup UI App (Only required if you make any change in UI else UI will be populated with the default build)
-1. Navigate to UI directory and create the build
+1. Go to ui directory and create the UI App build
 `cd ui`
 `npm i`
 `npm audit fix`